 The employee that provided the feedback will be emailed with one of the acknowledgments selected (reminding them that they are still anonymous).
+The email will be sent with a randomly generated delay, to further protect the employee's anonymity.
 However, they will not have an option to reply back directly to the Manager.
 If an employee replies to the automatic acknowledgment email, it will be received at Peakon Support.

 Filtering acknowledged comments

 From within the comments page, you can have a quick view of comments that have been acknowledged or not by selecting "Acknowledged" at the top of your screen and then selecting either "Only comments I’ve acknowledged" or "Only comments I haven't acknowledged".

 It is only possible to filter by conversations you have acknowledged yourself, however you will be able to see how many acknowledgements a comment has.

 - Once a comment has been acknowledged, it is not possible to undo this action.
 The employee will have already received the email notification

 - If an employee is answering the survey through kiosk mode and they do not have an email address on the system, they will not be able to receive an email notification